Chess Tournament FAQ

 Our chess tournaments are non-elimination chess tournaments.
 Meaning that all students participate all day.
 Parents should count on their child staying until after the prizes are awarded.

-Occasionally a student does not feel well and asks to leave before the end of the tournament.
-We do our best to encourage the student to stay until the end, but understand there are other circumstances.
+Occasionally a player does not feel well and asks to leave before the end of the tournament.
+We do our best to encourage the student to stay until the end but understand there are other circumstances.

-If a child decides they would like to leave early, we would check them out of the tournament and give them a medal based on their current score.
+If a player decides they would like to leave early, we would check them out of the tournament and give them a medal based on their current score.

 If you are leaving early, we request that you make sure to alert a tournament director so we can adjust the pairings for future rounds.